nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `shownote INDEX​`

-* Shows the note at the specified `INDEX`.
-The index refers to the index number shown in the displayed note list.
+* Shows the dictionary content at the specified `INDEX`.
+* The index refers to the index number shown in the displayed Note list.
 The index **must be a positive integer** 1, 2, 3, …​

 #### List all notes : `listnote`